thakare-om03/mental-health-prediction-app/README.md

   - Random Forest Classifier (with hyperparameter tuning using GridSearchCV)
   - XGBoost Classifier (also tuned with GridSearchCV)
 - **Evaluation:** Models are evaluated using Accuracy, Precision, Recall, F1 Score, and ROC-AUC metrics.
 SHAP analysis is performed to provide interpretability for the predictions.

+### Old Pipeline: Target = 'suicidal'
+#### Achieving 94% Accuracy
+- **Feature Selection:** Top 10 features are selected based on feature importance from a Random Forest classifier.
+- **Data Splitting:** Data is split into training and testing sets.
+- **Standardization:** Features are standardized using StandardScaler.
+- **Hyperparameter Tuning:** GridSearchCV is used for hyperparameter tuning with 'accuracy' as the scoring metric.
+- **Model Evaluation:** Models are evaluated using the `evaluate_model` function.

+### New Pipeline: Target = 'anxiety_diagnosis'
+#### Achieving 98% Accuracy
+- **Feature Selection:** Top 10 features are selected based on feature importance from a Random Forest classifier.
+- **Data Splitting:** Data is split into training and testing sets.
+- **Standardization:** Features are standardized using StandardScaler.
+- **Class Imbalance Handling:** The ratio of negative to positive cases is computed for XGBoost to handle class imbalance.
+- **Hyperparameter Tuning:** GridSearchCV is used for hyperparameter tuning with 'f1' as the scoring metric.
+- **Model Evaluation:** Models are evaluated using the `evaluate_model` function.

+### Model Comparison
+- **Comparison:** Metrics from all four models (Old RF, Old XGB, New RF, New XGB) are combined into a single DataFrame for comparison.
+- **Average Accuracy:** Average accuracy across all models is calculated and printed.
+- **Visualization:** A grouped bar chart is plotted to compare the performance metrics of the models.

+### SHAP Interpretation
+- **SHAP Analysis:** SHAP analysis is performed for the new Random Forest model to provide interpretability for the predictions.
+- **Visualization:** A SHAP summary plot is generated and saved.

+### Saving Models and Artifacts
+- **Saving:** The trained models, scaler, and selected features are saved using joblib.

 ## LLM Explanation Module
 A natural language explanation is generated using a text-generation pipeline based on DistilGPT-2.
 The LLM component:
 - Receives a prompt that summarizes the patient data and the model predictions.